Satori-Nakamoto/simplewallet-guide/guide.md

 `account new garage sale income`

 This will make a new account with the label "garage sale income".
 Notice that white spaces are allowed in the new account name.
-Let's add another account for "everyday cash"
+Let's add another account for "everyday cash":

 `account new everyday cash`

 ![New accounts](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/new_accts.png)

 As you can see, we now have 3 accounts indexed 0,1, and 2.
-To switch between accounts, use
+To switch between accounts, use:

 `account switch <index>`